NTriKhang/personal-cognition-ledger/docs/product.md

 - recording Note and Link Evidence against an active Session
 - listing and soft-removing Evidence
 - configuring and verifying Local or Amazon S3 Evidence storage profiles
+- capturing FileReference Evidence through Local API streaming or direct Amazon S3 upload
+- idempotent file reservation, upload renewal/cancellation, interrupted-upload recovery, and retention-based cleanup
 - reliable asynchronous Task activation after Session assignment through outbox/inbox processing
-- HTTP integration coverage for all 32 mapped endpoints and principal cross-module flows
+- HTTP integration coverage for all 34 mapped endpoints and principal cross-module flows

 The current API does **not** enforce authentication or authorization.
 Owner IDs in requests are business ownership inputs, not a secure identity boundary.

 ## Explicitly not implemented

-- Evidence file-upload and download endpoints
 - frontend or administration UI
 - Session pause and resume
 - granular Activity tracking inside a Session